free-science-academy/organisation/projects.md

 * The SciencOpen Scholarly Communication Super Collection

 ## More detailed descriptions and information for each

+### Political advocacy

+We will provide statements about key policy changes around the world relating to 'open science'.
+We will consult with our membership on all statements, and draft them openly.

 ### Open Science skills training